hsc-research/tutorial_genus/README.md

 ![image](https://user-images.githubusercontent.com/50336652/229806406-71bacc2d-e75a-4855-8486-6b49684f7de8.png)

 > How to read this image: The critical path does not meet the timing constraint.
 There is a negative slack of 73ps, which means the timed path takes 1073ps to settle, but we only have 1000ps.
-We can also see where the path starts (core_e_reg_reg[10], clock pin) and where it ends (core_a_reg_reg[17], data pin) -- this is a reg to reg path.
+We can also see where the path starts (core_e_reg_reg[10], clock pin) and where it ends (core_a_reg_reg[17], data pin) -- this is a reg-to-reg path.
 The report also tells us that the end-point flip-flop has a 24ps setup requirement, meaning that data has to be stable for 24ps for the flip-flop to be able to reliably capture it.
 This is why in the timing calculation this appears with a negative sign, because we "lose" 24ps for latching.
 We can also see that the datapath itself takes 1049ps.
 The individual contribution of each cell that is part of the path is shown as a table.
 We can also see that most cells are X2, meaning that they are upsized.
 There are also some outliers that are X12 and X16.
 All of these are indicators that the synthesis engine worked really hard on this path.

 Next, let's have a look at area.
 There are two commands for that, `report_area` and `report_gates`.
 You can think of the area report as a summary whereas the gates report is more complete.
 The result looks like this: